mbusty/didactic-octo-spork/README.md

 ## Introduction

 This is a GroupMe Bot.
+I'm playing around with some cool stuff I could do with javascript.

 # GitHub instructions